Snyk CLI for Java and Kotlin

 .

-The following lists steps to start scanning your dependencies.
-It covers basic commands, such as snyk test
+The following table lists options to start scanning your dependencies.
+It covers the snyk test

 and snyk monitor